 - Cost optimization using active power management, Azure On-Demand provisioning, and MCS I/O optimization

 Any organization that is not creating their environment from scratch in the cloud, is going to have a transition period where existing resources reside in the on-premises data center, while new resources are brought up in the cloud.
 Additionally, some on-premises resources may never move to the cloud due to security / compliance / business / data affinity reasons.
-This is where Citrix VAD service with the ability to seamlessly manage any deployment, whether it be the on-premises data center or the Azure based WVD resources.
-And management of your entire environment from the same Citrix VAD console, makes the life of the administrator so much easier.
+This is where Citrix DaaS with the ability to seamlessly manage any deployment, whether it be the on-premises data center or the Azure based AVD resources.
+And management of your entire environment from the same CVAD console, makes the life of the administrator so much easier.

-Even simpler - The Citrix Managed Desktops console, which uses Citrix VAD service technology, is a DaaS offering to allow the admin to deploy Azure based workloads without being an Azure expert.
+Even simpler - The CVAD Standard console, which uses Citrix DaaS technology, is a DaaS offering to allow the admin to deploy Azure based workloads without being an Azure expert.
 It includes searchability for users and groups when assigning workloads.